RMD & Stretch IRA Calculator

 - Stretch IRA Strategy

 - IMPORTANT!
-This calculator has been updated for the SECURE Act of 2019.
-However, while the new law is effective as of January 1st, 2020 the IRS has not released procedures for its implementation.
-Future IRS published procedures may have an impact on enforcement and interpretation of the Act.
+This calculator has been updated for the SECURE Act of 2019 and the CARES Act of 2020.
+The IRS, however, has not yet released procedures for their implementation.
+Future IRS published procedures may have an impact on enforcement and interpretation of these Acts.

 Even with the SECURE Act of 2019 it is still possible to Stretch your distributions.
 The strategy assumes that you will take the smallest amount of money from the IRA that the law allows, and at the latest time it allows, without penalty.
 To accomplish this, we do the following: